Physical Therapist Assistant Program Information

 285 CC West Woods Acad Cntr

-Her teaching content is in the area of acute care physical therapy and the medically complex patient.
-Most recently, her focus has been on improving collaboration and communication within the PT-PTA team.
-Prof. Shisler has established intraprofessional experiences with two local DPT programs and completed her master’s theses on the intraprofessional team as it relates to the entry-level skills for the acute care PTA.
+Her teaching focuses on acute care physical therapy and the medically complex patient.
+Her recent work emphasizes enhancing collaboration and communication within the PT-PTA team.
+She has developed intraprofessional learning experiences with local DPT programs and completed her master’s thesis on PT-PTA collaboration in the acute care setting.

 Admissions